 FeedBurner was purchased by Google which now calls it "Google FeedBurner".

 How to redirect your feed

-Google has recently (as of August the 14th 2013) made an interesting change to Feedburner that makes it easier for a site to take back its feed.
+As of 2013-08-14, Google made an interesting change to Feedburner that makes it easier for a site to take back its feed.
 In the past, Feedburner would redirect requests to a deleted feed to the original one for 1 month.
 It now offers a permanent redirection, which makes leaving easier.